codahale/veil/docs/src/design/hkd.md

 Each participant in Veil has a secret key, which is a 64-byte random string $S$.

-To derive a private key from a secret key, the secret key is absorbed with an unkeyed hash and a ristretto255 scalar $d$ derived from output:
+To derive a private key from a secret key, the secret key is absorbed with an unkeyed duplex and a scalar $d$ derived from output:

 $$
 \text{Cyclist}(\epsilon, \epsilon, \epsilon) \\